-You may be surprised to learn that while it is true, that all three of these behaviour management strategies help to reduce misbehaviour, there are simpler strategies that have far more impact.
+You may be surprised to learn that while it is true, that all three of these behaviour management techniques help to reduce misbehaviour, there are simpler strategies that have far more impact.
 In fact, if you look at the five strategies that have the largest impact, you will not find anything about rules, routines, consequences, punishments or the principal.
 All of these things are important.
-However, if you want to run a well-disciplined classroom, you need to know which strategies are even more effective.
+However, if you want to run a well-disciplined classroom, you need to know which techniques are even more effective.

 Behaviour Management Strategies With a Moderate Impact

+The next behaviour management strategy involves setting rules.
 Establishing rules formalizes the expectations in your class.
 There are a few tricks to harnessing the full power of rules.
 You need to:

 By limiting the number of rules, you help your students to remember them.
 And, your students do not feel overwhelmed.